-MHGS has developed a number of institutional scholarship programs with the intent to invest funds in students who possess unique qualities important to be recognized.
+MHGS has developed some institutional scholarship programs with the intent to invest funds in students who possess unique qualities important to be recognized.
 Students are invited to consider and apply for any of the appropriate scholarship programs offered by Mars Hill Graduate School.
 Applications are available to download from the MHGS website on March 15th.
-Applications are due May 15th and awards announced on June 15th of each year.
+Applications are due June 15th and awards announced on August 1st or sooner each year.